HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 :::tip Ubuntu 20.04 users
 If you're on Ubuntu 20.04, you can skip setting up the `git-code/ppa` as the version of Git that comes with Ubuntu 20.04 is recent enough to follow the guide.
 :::

+#### Debian

+Debian users can use the backports repository to get a newer version of Git.
+Visit the [Debian backports website](https://backports.debian.org/) to learn more.

 ### Fedora